-While there are plenty of gold and platinum Rolex models available, it’s the stainless steel versions that are the most popular.
+While there are plenty of gold and platinum Rolex watches available, it’s the stainless steel versions that are the most popular.
 In addition to being (obviously) more affordable than their precious metal counterparts, they’re also more typically understated, rugged, and sporty.
 As a result, waitlists for stainless steel models can, in fact, be much longer than gold versions.

 In our first part of our two-part series, we take a look at our top stainless steel Rolex watches from the sports watch category.
 Behold the Rolex stainless steel heavy hitters.